electronjoe/OpenFrame/DESIGNDOC.md

 3. **Manual QA**:
    - Deploy on a Pi with a real Samsung The Frame TV.
-   - Confirm correct daily power cycles, skipping, and image displays.
+   - Confirm correct daily power cycles, manual skipping, and image displays.

 ---